 grant_single_labels|criteria

-• Greenhouse Gas (GHG) emissions: Quantitatively linked to GHG emission reductions that the project achieves during its funded lifetime.
+- Greenhouse Gas (GHG) emissions: The scoring in this category is quantitatively linked to GHG emission reductions that the project achieves during its CVP funded lifetime.

-• B.C. economic co-benefits: Subjective scoring for B.C. specific economic co-benefits during the project's funded lifetime.
+- B.C. economic co-benefits: Subjective scoring of the project for B.C. specific economic co-benefits might have during its CVP funded lifetime.

-• Air quality, health, community, and clean energy co-benefits: Subjective scoring for other air quality, health, community, and clean energy co-benefits during the project's funded lifetime.
+- Air quality, health, community, and clean energy co-benefits: Subjective scoring of other air quality, health, community, and other clean energy co-benefits might during its CVP funded lifetime.

-• Broader Organizational commitments: Scores the project based on the existence and level of detail of any organizational commitments for ZEV deployment in the applicant's broader operations.
+- Broader Organizational commitments: Evaluates the project based on the existence and level of detail of any organizational commitments for ZEV deployment in the applicants' broader operations.

-• Demonstrated need for funding and leveraging of external fund: Scores the project's proposed budget, demonstrated need for funding, and likelihood to proceed without the Program's funding.
+- Demonstrated need for funding and leveraging of external funds: Evaluates the project’s proposed budget and the demonstrated need for funding and whether the project is likely to proceed without CVP funding.

-• Innovation and potential to enable longer-term and larger-scale transformation of ZEVs across various commercial modes, sectors, and uses: Scores the application on its ability to foster larger-scale change within a particular mode/vocation, representing a significant share of transportation emissions in B.C.
+- Innovation and potential to enable longer-term and larger-scale transformation of ZEVs across various commercial modes, sectors, and uses: Scores the application on its ability to foster larger scale change through the deployment of vehicles and/or infrastructure within a particular mode/vocation.

 grant_single_labels|register

-• Step 2: Download and complete the applicant template and the additional vehicle template if applicable.
+- Complete the applicant template and additional vehicle template if applicable.

 grant_single_labels|otherInfo

-• Applicants must submit quarterly progress reports to the Delivery Agent, MNP LLP.
+- Participants are required to submit quarterly progress reports to the Delivery Agent.

 grant_single_labels|contact